emilynordmann/AllOfUs-data-analysis/docs/06-analysis2.md

 ### Linear regression

 Constructing a regression model is a great example of the fact that when it comes to R, data cleaning and wrangling is by far the most difficult task you face.
-To construct a simple linear regression model using the function `lm()` (linear model):
+To construct a simple linear regression model use the function `lm()` (linear model):

 * The formula is expressed as `outcome by predictor` so in this case, we're predicting life expectancy from GDP
 * We use the notation `data = .` because we're piping in a filtered dataset to the function.
 If you wanted to run the regression on the full dataset, you'd remove the first two lines of pipes and just have `data = gapminder`